23 Surprising Ways to Celebrate Hispanic Heritage Month

 Find COVID-19 vaccine locations near you in English or Spanish!

-15. Share Stories of Latinos Who Changed Their Hearts and Got the COVID-19 Vaccine!
+15. Share Stories of People Who Changed Their Hearts and Got the COVID-19 Vaccine!

-To help move Latinos from vaccine hesitancy to vaccine confidence, Salud America! is uplifting the stories of real Latinos who overcame misinformation, got the vaccine, reconnected with family, and are helping end the pandemic.
+To help move Latinos and all people from vaccine hesitancy to vaccine confidence, Salud America! is uplifting the stories of real people who overcame incorrect information, got the vaccine, reconnected with family, and are helping end the pandemic.

 Rosa Herrera Español 2Share these “change of heart” heroes in English or Spanish!